gitdode/avrrfm/README.md

 And it doesn't look like URH can decode LoRa for the time being.
 Interesting information about decoding LoRa can be found at [DecodingLora - RevSpace](https://revspace.nl/DecodingLora).

-In the waterfall view of SDR++ the individual chirps of the LoRa signal can be seen.
+The chirps of the LoRa signal in the waterfall view of SDR++:
-From bottom to top the 10 upchirps + 2 downchirps of the preamble, above the sync word, header, payload and CRC:

 ![41_7kHz-SF10s](https://github.com/user-attachments/assets/0c45a3d3-c5cd-4fa7-a8da-a4a13c1b5ae6)